My notes on the TRPB methodology.

 However small your task is, doing the 4 steps will save you from frustration and stress.
 Be it a new feature, a refactoring, an app, or a home project.
 The thing is that coding is easy while the project is new and pristine.
 It’s a-lot harder and more demotivating to change it once it has matured.
 Sometimes impossible due to the shear size / complexity of the project.

 The learning phase (Think, Research, Plan) plays a key role in your ability to execute efficiently.
 When you have learned sufficiently, connecting the dots become easier to get right.
-Basically wire up all your brains neurons to become an domain expert on the subject to solve.
+Basically wire up all your brains neurons to become a domain expert on the subject to solve.
 You might be able to execute on insufficient learning, but at the risk of executing on the wrong things.
 The result might be less elegant and harder to iterate on.
-The learning phase is also ephemeral, make sure you execute when you are brain is still immersed in the subject.
+The learning phase is also ephemeral, make sure you execute when your brain is still immersed in the subject.

 While iterating is a great way to build things.
 It may also produce false positives.
 You want to make sure the end goal can be achieve at some point.
 So make sure your not iterating just to add things.
 Iterate also means removing things towards the end goal.
 The end goal can be it’s own meta exploration.